-- 6 The PW\NOTICE\PRT\CLASS= entry identifies the spool file class to be used for printed password expiration notices.
-A value of NONE indicates that password expiration notices will not be printed. - The PW\NOTICE\RDR\CLASS= entry identifies the spool file class to be used for password expiration notices sent to a user's reader.
-A value of NONE indicates that password expiration notes are not to be sent to the user's reader. - The MDPW\INTERVAL= entry determines how old a minidisk password may become before entering a WARNING period, and before entering the EXPIRED period.
+- 6 The PW NOTICE PRT CLASS= entry identifies the spool file class to be used for printed password expiration notices.
+A value of NONE indicates that password expiration notices will not be printed. - 7 The PW NOTICE RDR CLASS= entry identifies the spool file class to be used for password expiration notices sent to a user's reader.
+A value of NONE indicates that password expiration notes are not to be sent to the user's reader. - 8 The MDPW INTERVAL= entry determines how old a minidisk password may become before entering a WARNING period, and before entering the EXPIRED period.
 The first value must be less than the second value, the second value must be less than or equal to 373 (one year plus one week grace), use of 0 0 disables checking.
-DirMaint takes no action for old passwords, but does flag them appropriately on the MDAUDIT report. - 9 The LINK\MAX\INDIRECT= entry determines how deeply links to links may be nested.
-If set to zero, directory links are disabled.
-If set to 1, a LINK to an MDISK is allowed.
-If set to 2 or more, a LINK to a LINK is allowed.
-If left blank, the default value is the same as the CP limit of 50.
+DirMaint takes no action for old passwords, but does flag them appropriately on the MDAUDIT report. - 9 The PW MONITOR= userid statement is used when the user needs to contact someone authorized to issue a SETPW command for their user ID in the event their logon password has expired and been set to NOLOG. - 10 The PW REUSE HASHING EXIT routine hashes the user's password for storage in the password history file.
+The file type may be either EXEC or MODULE.
+The IBM supplied default is DVHHASH MODULE.
+If not specified, the passwords will be stored in the history file as hexadecimal digits. - 11 The PW REUSE INTERVAL identifies how long an entry is kept in the password history file.
+It may be either a time period with a DAYS suffix, or a count with no suffix.
+The IBM supplied default is 365 DAYS.